Ss Peter and Paul Cathedral, Dogura

 Ss Peter and Paul Cathedral is an Anglican cathedral in Dogura, Papua New Guinea.
-It was consecrated in 1939, just after the outbreak of WWII.
+It was consecrated in 1939, just after the outbreak of World War II.
 It is the seat of the Bishop of Dogura in the Anglican Church of Papua New Guinea.
+The Dogura diocese consists of Milne Bay Province.
+The cathedral is the Anglican Church of Papua New Guinea's only traditional European-style cathedral of substantial size and built of masonry.

+History

 History of the Dogura mission

 In 1883 the Government of the Colony of Queensland annexed the south-eastern quarter of the island of New Guinea, which became the Territory of Papua.
 In 1890 the Administrator of the Territory of Papua, William MacGregor, brokered a 'comity of missions' agreement between the different Christian denominations, whereby each denomination would restrict its missionary activity to a particular area.
 The Church of England was given responsibility for the north-east coast of Papua from Cape Ducie to Mitre Rock, near the border with German New Guinea.
 The comity of missions was still in place at the time that Philip Strong was appointed bishop in 1936, although by then it was showing signs of fracture.

 In 1891 two Anglican priests, the Rev Albert Maclaren and the Rev Copland King, founded the New Guinea Mission.
 On 10 August 1891 Maclaren and King walked ashore at the beach at Kaieta, near the village of Wedau.
 60 metres above Wedau rose the Dogura plateau, a former tribal battleground, and it was here that the two priests established the Dogura mission.
 A small bush chapel was built.
 Maclaren fell ill and died in December, but King persevered.
 On Easter Day 1896 the first converts were baptised.
 This was the prompt for the creation of the Diocese of British New Guinea, and in 1898 Montagu Stone-Wigg was enthroned in Dogura as the first bishop.

 When the bush chapel was replaced by a more permanent structure, it was discovered that one of the corner posts had taken root.
 That corner post is now a giant Modawa tree, and still stands in the cathedral complex.
-When the then Archbishop of Canterbury, George Carey, visited in 1991 for the Mission's centenary, he planted a sapling from the tree in Popondetta, the location of the Anglican theological college.
+When the then Archbishop of Canterbury, George Carey, visited in 1991 for the Mission's centenary, he planted a sapling from the tree in Popondetta, the location of the Anglican Newton Theological College.
 The pro-cathedral, as it became after the creation of the diocese in 1898, was built of 'native materials' in ten days.

 The mission station also included a college for mixed-race children (St Agnes', in nearby Doubina), a school (St Paul's), and a hospital (St Barnabas's); there is a nearby teachers' training college (St Aidan's).